What Is MTA-STS: Why You Need It and How It Works

 TLS Reporting (TLS-RPT) is a protocol that allows email domains to receive reports about the success or failure of TLS encryption during email transmission, providing insights into potential security issues when emails are sent to a domain.

 Like DMARC reports, TLS reports detail failed SMTP connections and explain why they happened.
-The failures occur for three reasons:
+The failures commonly fall into categories such as:

 The string contains: